OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 To make sure node & npm are available on the command line, we ask them to show their version:

     node --version
-    > v0.10.29
+    > v0.10.36
     npm --version
-    > 1.4.14
+    > 1.4.28

 If you get similar version output you are done :-)

 ## Installing Protostar

+### Linux and Mac OS X
+- open commandline
+- `cd /my/path/to/protostar`
+- `./install.sh`

+to have a launcher icon created as well as a shell script in /bin in the protostar dir.

+## Windows:
 - download & extract or check out the latest version to where you want to store the app directory
 - open commandline
 - `cd /my/path/to/protostar`
-- `./install.sh`
+- `npm install`
 - Installed!

-## Installing Protostar manually
-- Enter the protostar directory:
-    `cd /my/path/to/protostar`
-- Retrieving node modules:
-    `npm install`
-- Make sure bower is installed globally:
-    `npm install -g bower`
-  To verify:
-    `bower --version`
-    `> 1.3.8`
-- Install bower modules
-    `bower install`
-- `./install_ckeditor_plugins.sh`
-- Optionally create a shortcut to `<protostar>/bin/protostar` in a directory on your shell PATH for easy shell access through the protostar command

 ## Validating the Protostar installation
-To run Protostar with the test project
+To run Protostar with the test project (use backslashes on Windows)
 - open a terminal
 - `cd /my/path/to/protostar`
-- `./bin/protostar ./projects/test`
+- `node ./bin/protostar.js ./projects/test`
 - open a browser to http://localhost:8888

 ## Running